davidjeddy/aws_terraform_lambda_vpc_endpoint/BLOG.md

 1) Add lambda module in the private subnet

 - Python 3.7 based, very simple
-- ADDED `ec2:...` permissions to allow the lambda to create and attach a ENI.
+- Add `ec2:...` permissions to allow the lambda to create and attach an ENI
-- (optional) ADDED ClkoudWatch logs for logging view
+- (optional) Add CloudWatch logs for logging view

 2) Add the new lambda module via `tf init`